gbeckers/Darr/docs/readability.rst

 Compatibility of ragged arrays
 ------------------------------
 Default settings when creating RaggedArrays are chosen to maximize wide readability.
-For example, index arrays are a signed integer type because that is most compatible with other languages, even though in Darr/NumPy an unsigned integer would be more space efficient.
-Further, we chose for int32 instead of int64 because, bizarrely, R does not support int64 and we like compatibility with R because of its large user base and it being open and free.
-However, int32 indices will not support the use of very large ragged arrays (see listing below).
-If you are going to use very large ragged arrays, set the `indextype` parameter to 'int64' upon creation.
-'Very large' means more than 2147483647 values.
-For some reference, that corresponds to, e.g., 6 .7 hours of uncompressed audio recording or 22 minutes of 64-channel electrical brain activity recording at 25 kHz.
-As soon as R starts supporting int64, the default index type will become int64, but for now this is something to be aware of.
+For example, index arrays that are used under the hood to find subarrays have a signed integer type because that is most compatible with other languages, even though in Darr/NumPy an unsigned integer would be more space efficient.
+Darr chooses int64 as the default even though, bizarrely, R does not support int64.
+R does support int32, but that would limit the size of Darr ragged arrays to the extent that is impractical for some use cases.
+On the other hand we'd like compatibility with R as much as possible because of its large user base and it being open and free.
+For this reason R reading code is generated for ragged arrays with int64 index arrays.
+Despite that R does not officially support the type, it will read them correctly if the values are not outsize of the int32 range.
+Darr will thus generate R code for ragged arrays that are compatible, which are the ones that have values based on a R-compatible type (int8, int16, int32, float32, float64, complex128), and that is not larger than 2147483647 in size.